avcoder/unit03-lesson03/slides.md

 ---

 # Exercise: Review and Merging PRs
-Continuing building a multi-page website collaboratively.
+(remainder of time) Continuing building a multi-page website collaboratively.

 - Let's review each PR (check for any merge conflicts, naming oddities, etc)
 - Discuss any improvements or suggestions
 - I will merge each PR into my main branch of the repo
-- Check production website to test if new changes works
+- Check production website aka [prod](https://story123.netlify.app/) to test if new changes works

-- View changes on production site: https://story123.netlify.app/

 ---